TaoStarlit/English/book/vocabularyIELTS.md

 #### paraphrase:
 find it adj. to do sth; --> think doing sth. is adv. adj. \ There is little --> There is something / are things. \ make better + make easier --> improve their writing skills. \ Personally, I believe if you want to ... then you need to.
 Finally, you need to
 ### struggle to, thoroughly
 It is true that many students struggle to write a high quality essay.
-But I do not agree there is little they can do to improve their essay or make the work less difficult.
+But I do not agree there is little they can do to improve their essays or to make the task less difficult.

-Although a lot of students think writing an good essay is quite difficult.
-There is still something they can do to improve there writing skills.
-Personally, I believe if you want to get a high score in the writing then you need make sure you have approch all the required point in the title in a logical and smooth way.
-Finally, I need to check your work and nurture your writing ability from pratice, making mistakes and refining your skills.
+To sum up, even though many students think writing essays is quite difficult.
+There is still something they can do to improve their writing skills.
+Personally, I believe if you want to get a high score in an exam situation then you need to make sure that you approch the essay question in a logical and organised way.
+Finally, you need to leave enough time to check over your work thoroughly at the end. (and nurture your writing ability from pratice, making mistakes and refining your skills.)

 ## paraphase: title VS the begining VS the conclusion
 ## Linking words